Making a Payment

 Akahu payments are designed to move money from your user's connected account to another party's bank account.
 To move money between a user's connected accounts, make a transfer instead.

 Making payments will move actual money around!
 Once a payment has been initiated by Akahu, it cannot be reversed.
-It is recommended to make use of our Demo Bank connection and only pay using small amounts during development.
+It is recommended to make use of our Demo Bank connection or only pay using small amounts during development.

 Prerequisites